What to Expect

 How often do I need to HIIT to get results?

-Each body is different, but we’ve witnessed some pretty incredible transformations when people consistently take 3-4 classes a week for three months or longer.
+Each and every body is different, but we’ve witnessed some pretty incredible transformations when people consistently take 3-4 classes a week for three months or longer.
 Key word: CONSISTENTLY.
-You gotta commit and do it.
 On the other hand, don’t be that guy who comes out quick out of gate working out everyday and then burns out just as fast.
-Just like those extra LBs didn’t pack on overnight, it will take time to take them off (and keep them off).
+Those extra lbs didn’t pack on overnight, so it will take time to take them off (and keep them off).
 Be patient.
 Be consistent.
+You will get out of it, what you put in!

 I’m pregnant, can I still come to class?

 First off, congrats!!!
 And yes, you can come to class but please provide a note with approval from your medical caregiver.
-Also, please make sure to tell your coach (we’ve learned to never, ever assume) so they can provide modifications for exercises as needed.
+Also, please make sure to tell your instructor (we never, ever assume) so they can provide modifications for exercises as needed.
+Also, walking with incline is always an excellent option if running does not feel good for you and your babe.

 I just had a baby, is HIIT (high-intensity interval training) right for me?